SteliosPapargyris/Enviromental-Pollution-Detection-using-Deep-Learning/README.md

 100.0% 48.12% (It's a part of autoencoder implementation so it must be into thesis)
 - Normalization in plots not with numbers.
 Numbers only for our results

-- Add from Chip 5 to training (10%, then 20% etc until test accuracy is high)
-- .clone --> in latent space of encoder of z
 - Write the thesis

 For future: